Meet the Team

 Reason for joining PFP – As Chairman of the Ilminster Film Society, we premiered a PFP film, which I found inspirational and persuaded me to want to join.

-Harry Canty, Director of Communications
+Harry Canty, Trustee & Director of Communications

 Reason for joining PFP – I am passionate about tv/film and the powerful messaging and impact it can carry.
 I also have a strong interest in international development as a result of spending time volunteering in Africa.
-PFP combines both of my passions and provided the ideal challenge on returning to the UK having lived in Australia for the past year.

 Associates / Volunteers